Billy James Hargis: Scandal

 In 1974, when Hargis was nearly fifty, he was forced to resign as president of American Christian College because of allegations that he had seduced college students.
 Two of his students claimed that they had had sexual relations with Hargis—one was female, one was male.
 Other students corroborated the story.
 Hargis denied the sexual allegations until his death, both publicly and in his autobiography, My Great Mistake (1985).
 The account was reported by Time in 1976, along with other alleged incidents at Hargis' farm outside of Neosho, Missouri, and while on tour with his All American Kids musical group.
 The Tulsa district attorney investigated but never brought charges against Hargis.
 The local newspapers, the Tulsa World and the defunct Tulsa Tribune, declined to publish the accusations.

-When Hargis stepped down as president of American Christian College, he was succeeded by former vice-president David Noebel.
-In February 1975, Hargis tried to regain control of the college, but was rejected by its board.
-By September he returned to his other ministries.
+When Hargis stepped down as president of American Christian College, he was succeeded by former vice president David Noebel.
+In February 1975, Hargis tried to regain control of the college but was rejected by its board.
+By September, he returned to his other ministries.
 They were said to welcome him after he repented.
-As Jess Pedigo, president of the David Livingstone Society said, "There was a danger of bankruptcy."
+As Jess Pedigo, president of the David Livingstone Society, said, "There was a danger of bankruptcy."
 Hargis did not give the deed to the property to the college for months after leaving, which prevented it from gaining regional accreditation.
-In addition, he withheld the fundraising lists, which previously all the organizations had shared.
+In addition, he withheld the fundraising lists, which all the organizations had previously shared.
 With declining enrollment after the scandal became public, the college closed in 1977.
 In 1985 Hargis told a Tulsa reporter, "I was guilty of sin, but not the sin I was accused of."

 About 1976, he eventually retreated to his Missouri farm, where he continued to work, resuming a greatly diminished ministry, issuing daily and weekly radio broadcasts.
 He continued to publish the monthly newspaper, The Christian Crusade Newspaper, and wrote numerous books.

-In his final years, suffering from Alzheimer’s disease and a series of heart attacks, Hargis died in a Tulsa nursing home on November 27, 2004, at the age of seventy-nine.
+In his final years, suffering from Alzheimer’s disease and a series of heart attacks, Hargis died in a Tulsa nursing home on November 27, 2004, at seventy-nine.

 Legacy

 His son, Billy James Hargis II, continued his ministry until his own death.
 Hargis' organization and college also established and operated Tulsa radio station KBJH (FM 98.5) in the early 1970s.
 After the college's closing and the demise of his ministry, the station was sold to Epperson Broadcasting.

 Hargis and his church owned and operated a small AM radio station in Port Neches, Texas, from 1980 to the early 1990s.
 KDLF radio (so named after the David Livingston Foundation) played Southern Gospel Music and religious programming until it was sold around 1993.
-In the latter days of Hargis' ownership, the radio station was LMAed to others, but required to play Hargis' hour-long program daily.
+In the latter days of Hargis' ownership, the radio station had a local marketing agreement to others but was required to play Hargis' hour-long program daily.

-Hargis' papers, described as "a goldmine for students of American politics," are stored at the special collections department of the University of Arkansas Libraries in Fayetteville.
+Hargis' papers, described as "a goldmine for students of American politics," are held at the special collections department of the University of Arkansas Libraries in Fayetteville.